How COVID-19 endangers your e-commerce and 6 tips to avoid it now

 Putting your business online also brings new risks to your company normal operations

 Along with this monumental opportunity lies a comparable risk: the more value you have, the more appealing you are to hackers and digital thieves of all sorts.
 You need to protect your company and your customers' data, because a data leak, even a small one, can have you file for bankruptcy in no time.
-(See our post on data breaches and risks for your business)

 Two-thirds of Small and Medium Business has suffered a cyber attack in the past 12 months, and the chances are even higher if your business has a strong online presence (Gardner).

 Putting your business online brings new, unknown risks to your company operations, and with a very tight, COVID-19-propelled schedule, the time to hire and train a SecOps and DevOps team largely exceeds what any company can afford.
-Your best options is automated security systems and managed services from trustable companies.
+Your best options are automated security systems and managed services from trustable companies.

 These are 5 tips from an IT point of view that can automate the security of your operation: